scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ???
 This workshop should take roughly three hours to complete.
 It is ideal for a half-day workshop and can be paired with Vault content for a full day of training.
 The infrastructure participants build during the morning session is used as the lab environment for the afternoon session.
 So you can do a half day of Terraform and/or Vault, or both of them together.

-**"Here is our agenda for today's training.
+**Here is our agenda for today's training.
 We'll be taking breaks after each major section or every hour, whichever comes first.
-This part of the workshop will take us through lunch break, then we'll cover Vault during the afternoon session."**
+This part of the workshop will take us through lunch break, then we'll cover Vault during the afternoon session.**

 ---
 name: How-to-Provision-a-VM